iraklis10/hammond/README.md

 As mentioned, this project is a fork of akhilrex's [project](https://github.com/akhilrex/hammond) which is no longer active.
-To prevent the same from happeing to this project, we are seeking to add more maintainers/collaborators who have access to merge PRs.
+To prevent the same from happening to this project, we are seeking to add more maintainers/collaborators who have access to merge PRs.

 We are trying our best to update with new features and feedback is very welcome.